Lost Canadians: 2015 Citizenship Act amendment

+Bjorkquist ruling

+In 2023, the Ontario Superior Court of Justice gave its ruling in Bjorkquist et al. v.
+Attorney General of Canada, finding the first-generation limit on citizenship by descent unconstitutional, with the court requirement the government to amend the Citizenship Act.
+This will have the effect of granting citizenship to additional Lost Canadians who did not acquire citizenship through the prior amendments.

 Cases not resolved by the modified law

 As of 2009, there are still some people who are sometimes referred to as Lost Canadians, including some children of war brides, children born out of wedlock during the Second World War, and Mennonites who have been refused citizenship by the Canadian government.
 As of 21 October 2009, there were currently 81 people who are asserted to be such cases, but this number is shrinking as the remaining people in this category die off.
 One person who died while waiting for citizenship (in February 2009) was Guy Valliere, a World War II veteran who had been publicly promised citizenship by Diane Finley.

 Kasey Neal

 Kasey Neal, aged two and a half as of 2010, was denied citizenship because her grandparent was a female Canadian rather than a male Canadian.
 Citizenship and Immigration Canada (CIC) claimed that she is not eligible because her parent was at first denied citizenship and then was later granted retroactive citizenship (which would seem to make her the daughter of a Canadian and thus ordinarily guarantee citizenship).
 The Supreme Court of Canada ruled in Benner v.
 Canada (1997) that children of female Canadians are legally guaranteed all rights and privileges that children of male Canadians receive; however, this court decision was not interpreted by the CIC in favour of her case for citizenship.
 This denial of citizenship is being brought before judicial review and could lead to a class-action lawsuit if the Supreme Court's decision is ignored by CIC.